-What do Covid vaccines cost - and who is paying over the odds?
+What Covid vaccines cost - and the countries paying over the odds

-Figures released by the National Audit Office show that the UK has spent a total of £12bn on its vaccination campaign so far.
-The bill includes £2.9bn paid for a total of 267 million doses of five different coronavirus vaccines.
+Figures released by the National Audit Office in December estimated that the UK had spent nearly £12bn on its vaccination campaign so far.
+The bill included £2.9bn paid for a total of 267 million doses of five different coronavirus vaccines.

 Over in Israel, which is leading the global race to vaccinate populations, the authorities initially claimed to be paying the equivalent of £22 per dose of the Pfizer jab - substantially more than the UK is shelling out.
 And the price paid by the Israelis may be even higher, with a health official later telling public broadcaster Kan that each dose had actually cost his country £34.

 The social media error was particularly embarrassing for the bloc as “the EU had undertaken to keep the prices confidential in return for discounts”, the BMJ says.
-The Twitter gaffe was noted across the Atlantic, where The New York Times noted that the table also showed that the US was paying above the odds for the Pfizer vaccine, at $19.50 (£14.27) per dose.
+The Twitter gaffe was also noted across the Atlantic, where The New York Times said the table showed that the US was paying above the odds for the Pfizer vaccine, at $19.50 (£14.27) per dose.

 In Russia, the manufacturers of the one-dose Sputnik vaccine said in a statement back in November that the cost of its vaccine “for international markets will be less than $10 per dose starting from February 2021”.

-“Thus, Sputnik V will be will be two or more times cheaper than foreign vaccines based on mRNA technology with similar efficacy rates,” the company added.
+“Thus, Sputnik V will be two or more times cheaper than foreign vaccines based on mRNA technology with similar efficacy rates,” the company added.
 No reliable figures exist on what individual countries have paid for the Russian vaccine, with Hungary and Slovakia becoming the first EU countries to negotiate the purchase of the jab that is yet to be given approval by the European Medicines Agency.